-One way that bar staff can increase interactions is through the use of a point-of-sale system where bartenders have access to customers' orders and preferences.
-It will help when remembering how much everyone has drunk or if someone's favorite drink needs more ice.
-This also helps out a lot when you're busy, as it will increase alcohol sales and improve your bartenders efficiency.
+Increase your bar staff interactions through the use of a point-of-sale system.
+This is where bartenders have access to customers' orders and preferences.
+It will help them remember how much everyone has drunk or if someone's favorite drink needs more ice.
+This also helps out a lot when they're busy, as it will increase your bar sales and improve your bartenders' efficiency.

 The next thing you can do to increase bar sales is by using scents.
-No matter the size of a bar or restaurant, there's always room to make improvements in order to increase bar profits.
-One way is by adding signature scents that are associated with positive buying decisions such as citrus, vanilla or cinnamon.
+No matter the size of a bar or restaurant, there's always room to make improvements in order to increase bar revenue.
+One way is by adding signature scents that are associated with positive buying decisions such as citrus, vanilla, or cinnamon.

 It also has the ability to change how someone feels - for example, peppermint oil increases alertness and energy while lavender increases relaxation and reduces anxiety.

-Offering physical menus sounds old school, but it changes the way customers experience your restaurant and menu offerings.
-You can play with different materials when designing your menus to make it more luxurious and more practical for the bar.
-Most bar menus are encased in leather or high quality waterproof materials, so that they are not compromised when exposed to food and liquids.
+Offering physical menus sounds old school, but changes the way customers experience your restaurant.
+You can play with different materials when designing your menus to make them seem either more luxurious or even practical at the bar.
+Most bar menus are encased in leather or high-quality waterproof materials so that they are not compromised when exposed to liquid.